aduffy70/Protocols/RAD-seq_protocol.md

 In each reaction:
   * 9 ul of digested DNA (multipipetter works for this)
-  * 1 ul of EcoRI adaptors (contain barcodes, NOT in master mix!) (multipipetter works)
+  * 1 ul of EcoRI adaptors (contain barcodes, NOT in master mix!
+Multipipetter works.
+Reseal plate with a NEW seal (labelled with number of times thawed) or they will evaporate in the freezer!)
   * 2 uL Ligation Master Mix